 The Wedding And The Boutonniere

 For weddings, white is probably the number one color.
 As we mentioned before, classic boutonnieres would be lilies of the valley, a carnation or one to two little spray roses.
 All of these should last and look fresh throughout the day.
 Personally, I think it can look good if the same kind of flower is part of the bride’s bouquet, although it should not look too matchy overall.
 As with all boutonnieres, try to avoid the pin-on flowers and make sure to let your florist know what you want, including the amount of greenery.
 Traditionally, the groom wears a different boutonniere than the rest of the wedding party.
 So, if the groom wears white spray roses, then the wedding party could wear red spray roses.
 Just in case something happens with a boutonniere, it pays to have a backup one.
-Considering the low cost of $6 to $10 this is a wise investment because a groom without a boutonniere simply does not look right – even today!
-A friend of mine recently celebrated his wedding England and since he got married in a remote place without a flower store in the area, he decided on flower delivery.
+Considering the low cost of $6 to $10, this is a wise investment because a groom without a boutonniere simply does not look right – even today!
+A friend of mine recently celebrated his wedding in England, and since he got married in a remote place without a flower store in the area, he decided on flower delivery.
 He was very happy with the boutonniere sized carnations he received.
 In case you want to learn more about the boutonniere, I can only recommend Umberto Angeloni’s book: Boutonniere -Style in One’s Lapel.

 The majority of the pictures were sourced from random places across the internet and hence it was impossible to figure out the original source.